Roman Way, Billingshurst, West Sussex RH14 9QZ Phone: 01403 782931

 Urgent Appointments

-Released daily at 8am our urgent appointment (often referred to as 'Duty Appointments') are reserved only for the most urgent cases that do not meet the criteria for A&E or an Ambulance but still require seeing that day.
-These are on the day appointments that can not be booked in advance.
-There are strict criteria for these, and we will assess if one of these may be required when you contact us.
-Some examples of urgent on the day issues include:
+Our urgent appointment (often referred to as 'Duty Appointments') are reserved only for the most urgent cases that do not meet the criteria for A&E or an Ambulance but still require seeing that day.

 GP Appointments